wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>samskara:</em>**&ensp;“imprints left on the subconscious by experiences in past lives or the present life and which determine and condition one’s desires and actions”.
 Mental impression, memory.
 Also called *vasana*, residual impression.

+**<em>sat:</em>**&ensp;“the ideal; pure and true essence (nature)” of an entity or existence.
+It can thus be concluded as “the self-existent or universal spirit, Brahman”.
+Opposite is ‘*asat*’.

 **<em>sattva:</em>**&ensp;being, existence, true essence.
 In *yoga* the quality of purity or goodness; *sattvic* — pure, true.

 **<em>satyakama:</em>**&ensp;he who longs for the sublime truth.

+**<em>satyam–shivam–sundaram:</em>**&ensp;the true, the good, the beautiful.

+**Shiva:**&ensp;one of the gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the destroyer.
+Shiva actually means auspicious, propitious.
+Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creation.
+Shiva is absolute love of the ‘I-principle’ in a man.
+As a destroyer, he brings about the total annihilation of the human ego.

 **<em>swarupa:</em>**&ensp;one’s own form, nature, character.